Language Courses

 Trends in the Modern German-Speaking Working World

 In this course we explore contemporary issues in German culture and society through the lens of working life.
 We examine the issues surrounding the notoriously high taxes that workers pay in German-speaking countries and the social services that these taxes fund, including socialized health care, unemployment insurance, and pensions.
 After a brief introduction to the post-war history of democratic socialism as a governmental type in German-speaking countries, students will explore the issues surrounding working life by reading texts from online newspapers, journals, social media and other sources.
 Students will also practice listening skills using a variety of streaming media such as newscasts, recorded speeches, and comedy shows.
-In our examinations and discussions of these materials, though, we will focus not only on the issues surrounding working life itself, but also, and especially, the balance that arises in regards to such personal choices as holidays, hobbies, and family choices.
+In our examinations and discussions of these materials we will focus not only on the issues surrounding working life itself, but also the balance that is stuck in such personal matters as holidays, hobbies, and family choices.
 The American corporate world will be our primary basis of comparison.
 We will also review the current political landscape in Germany to contextualize the existing work-culture norms.
 Students will choose the topic and reading for the final week of class.
 Assignments for this course are designed to practice skills such as effective digital communication, presenting one's professional biography and opinion, as well as interviewing strategies.
 All reading and assignments in German.

 Note(s): No auditors permitted.
 Must be taken for a quality grade.